-In general, courses numbered from 001-099 are those unique to the community college and are not anticipated to be transferable.
+In general, courses numbered from 001-099 are those unique to the community college and are normally not transferable.

 Courses numbered 100-199 generally have no prerequisite and are considered to be on the freshman level.

 Courses numbered 200-299 may have prerequisites and may be considered to be on the sophomore level.